Exodromy: Aide-mémoire on higher topoi

-We defer examples of coherent \topoi to \cref{subsec:examplesofcoherent} where we can put all of our examples from algebraic geometry on the same footing after we develop the basic calculus of \textit{finitary sites} in this subsection and in \cref{subsec:cohfor1localic}.
+We defer examples of coherent \topoi to \cref{subsec:examplesofcoherent}; we do this in order to put all of our examples from algebraic geometry on the same footing after developing the basic calculus of \textit{finitary sites} in this section and in \cref{subsec:cohfor1localic}.